Reserved IP

 The Activity Search report has two filters associated with Reserved IP.

-• Egress IP Type—The egress IP type, choose either Shared or Reserved.
+• Egress IP Type—The egress IPv4 type, choose either Shared or Reserved.

 • Egress Data Center—The list of available Secure Access data centers.